GNOME/librsvg/CONTRIBUTING.md

 For technical reasons, the maintainers of librsvg do not get automatically notified if you submit a pull request through the GNOME mirror in Github.
-[Please mail the maintainer][mail] directly if you have a pull request there or a branch that you would like to contribute.
+[Please contact the maintainer][maintainer] directly if you have a pull request there or a branch that you would like to contribute.